-EDUC 374 Behavior and Classroom Management-Elementary (3)
+EDUC 374 Behavior and Classroom Management (3)

-Prerequisites: EDUC 237, EDUC 239 and admission to the teacher education program.
-Co-requisites: EDUC 352 and EDUC 354.
+Prerequisites: admission to the teacher education program.
+Co-requisites: either EDUC 352 and EDUC 354 for elementary majors or EDUC 240 and EDUC 342 for secondary majors.
 Focuses on strategies in behavior and classroom management including applied behavioral analysis, for working with groups and individuals on academic, behavioral, or social skills.
 Addresses classroom management strategies appropriate for all children, including those with special educational needs.